uvidyadharan/ftcdocs/docs/source/index.rst

 .. note::

    This project is under active development.
 Anything contained herein is for informational purposes only; while this documentation is intended to support teams and in some way provide context to game rules, the game rules supercede all documentation found here.
+If you have feedback about this project, please use our :doc:`feedback form <form/form>`.

 .. toctree::
    :hidden:
    :maxdepth: 1

    /overview/ftcoverview
-   Gracious Professionalism®</gracious_professionalism/gp>
+   gracious_professionalism/gp
+   Site Feedback Form<form/form>

 .. toctree::
    :caption: Getting Started